massline.info

 Revolutionary Communist Centre, India (Marxist-Leninist-Maoist)

-Apparently a separate organization from RCCI(Maoist).
+Formed in 1995 when the RCCI(ML) split in two.
 As of 2002, both were listed as members of CCOMPOSA.

 Revolutionary Communist Centre, India (Maoist)

-Revolutionary Communist Party [of India]
+Revolutionary Communist Party (India)

+Based in Punjab, and led by Takra.
 This is one of the 5 groups which merged together in 1988 to form the Centre of Communist Revolutionaries of India, which itself later merged with 3 other groups to form the CPRCI(ML) in August 1994.

 Revolutionary People's Front Manipur